HL7/fhir-sdoh-clinicalcare/input/pagecontent/connecting_applications_with_api_data_sources.md

 3. API URL and the tokens are stored in the application
 4. When the CBO authenticates to the application, on a timed schedule, or on demand
   * Application uses the URL and refresh token to obtain an access token
-5. **Application queries for Tasks????**
+5. **Application queries for Tasks????
+CBO app will query for Tasks, as well as updates to data they've previously received **

-Note: steps 2-4 are repeated for each referral source
+Note: steps 2-5 are repeated for each referral source

 {% include markdown-link-references.md %}